 Living with DID During the COVID-19 Outbreak

-COVID-19, also referred to as coronavirus, began sweeping across the U.S. in early 2020.
+COVID-19 began sweeping across the U.S. in early 2020.
 As a news junkie, I followed updates on the virus closely, but it didn’t occur to me that I may be susceptible to contracting the illness until I started seeing reports of it close to home.
-Living in a large, densely packed city, my mind started to wander with thoughts of how I may catch COVID-19 by simply going about my daily routine.
+Living in a large, densely-packed city, my mind started to wander with thoughts of how I may catch COVID-19 by simply going about my daily routine.
 Activities as little as riding the subway suddenly became terrifying to my personalities, and it became so extreme that I no longer wanted to touch the packages delivered to my apartment.

 Then came the self-quarantine.